basscss/basscss-sass/README.md

 ## Sass Tips

+Using Sass as a preprocessor can cause numerous issues when working on large scale CSS with multiple contributors.
+I recommend following these tips when using Sass.

 - **Never use @extend.** `@extend` is an anti-pattern, and Basscss is not intended to work with this functionality in Sass.
 - **Avoid Mixins** Mixins lead to unnecessary complexity, are generally poorly understood, often lead to code bloat, and do not align with Basscss's design principles.
 - **Avoid Nesting Selectors** To maintain the composability of Basscss, avoid nesting selectors as much as possible.